Chakradhar-Jeereddy/k8-resources/statefulset/statefulset.md

                and headless service both.
 One is for loadbalancing and other one is for peer discovery.

+***Deployment vs StatefulSet***
+1. statefulset is for DB related applications, deployment is for applications.
+2. Headless service is mandatory for statefulset, not required for deployment.
+3. PV, PVC are mandatory for statefulset.

 - What is headless service?
   If a service clusterIP is none, then it is called as headless service.
   When provisioning stateful applications in k8s we need peer discovery